Five Graphic Novels from 2016 to Read over the Holidays

 By Daria Bogdanska

 An autobiographical work about everyday alienation in a foreign place, Wage Slaves outlines Daria’s real life experience of moving from Poland to Malmö, Sweden, three years ago.
 Here, she tries to carve out a life and a home for herself.
 She gets a job at a restaurant where she faces the struggles of working illegally with no rights and little pay.
 The characters we meet live precariously, on the fringes of mainstream society; they have no security and no money.
 What I appreciate about this book is its focus on uncomfortable truths of social and structural inequality, shredding apart the myth of Sweden as a utopia for labour rights and welfare.
-And on the subject of shredding, when Daria isn’t busy illustrating, she also performs in the local punk band ‘Två Krig’ - a cool dame indeed.
+And on the subject of shredding, when Daria isn’t busy illustrating, she also performs in the local punk band ‘Två Krig’ cos she’s badass like that.

 Threadbare: Clothes, Sex & Trafficking